 For instance, one ontrolled study of individuals over 55 years of age with hypertension showed that people practicing TM lived longer.
 Their rate of mortality related to elevated blood pressure decreased by 30%.

-Following a thorough review of research from 2006-2001, a scientific statement by the American Heart Association therefore recommends that Transcendental Meditation may be considered in clinical practice for the prevention and treatment of hypertension.
+Following a thorough review of research from 2006-2001, a scientific statement by the American Heart Association therefore recommends that TM may be considered in clinical practice for the prevention and treatment of hypertension.

 - metabolic syndrome,

 - myocardial ischemia,

 A recent 5-year longitudinal study by the AHA demonstrated that patients meditating regularly were 48 per cent less likely to suffer a heart attack, stroke or die than men and women with similar physical conditions.